Guadalajara: Sports

 The city hosted the 2021 WTA Finals, the first time the tournament was played in Latin America.

-The city will be one of three cities in Mexico to host matches during the 2026 FIFA World Cup.
+The city was one of three cities in Mexico to host matches during the 2026 FIFA World Cup.

 Tapatío

-Tapatío (used as in male gender) is a Mexican colloquial term which refers to someone born in the state of Jalisco.
+Tapatío (used as in male gender) is a noun and adjective that refers to someone or something from Guadalajara.
 Tapatía is the female gender equivalent.
-Tapatío/Tapatía is also used as an adjective for anything associated with Guadalajara or anything of the state of Jalisco.
+Tapatío/Tapatía is also used colloquially as an adjective for anything associated the state of Jalisco.
 The word derives from the Nahuatl word tlapatiyōtl, the name of a monetary unit in pre-Columbian times which became most closely associated with the region which today is Guadalajara.